maia55/FinalProject2/README.md

 **Our final project is about finding the best place to move in case of a zombie apocalypse using 3 datasets from the WPRDC website.**

 We decided to do the metric ....

-Our datasets are parks, bridges, and populati
+Our datasets are parks, bridges, and population.
+Basic Explaination

 Maia - parks https://data.wprdc.org/dataset/parks1